kingkwahli/NotchNotification/README.md

 The code has been refactored from [NotchDrop](https://github.com/Lakr233/NotchDrop) and modified to better suit the current use case.
 </br>
 </br>
-This project was originally by [Lakr233](https://github.com/Lakr233/), I added some other notification types to the original, such as loading/syncing and importing/downloading, as well as fixing the notification icon on the Message mode being cut off.
+This project was originally by [Lakr233](https://github.com/Lakr233/), I added some other notification types to the original, such as loading/syncing and importing/downloading, easier custom SF Symbols, micrphone mode, and also fixing the notification icon on the Message mode being cut off.

 ## Demo Application
 ![Demo](./Example/example.gif)